MechanicalRock/mechanicalrock.github.io/_posts/2020-03-10-serverless-express-sls.md

 # The OpenAPI Definition

 Our OpenAPI template requires several adjustments.
-Most of these I based off of the (Real World Serverless)[] application, which at the time, was the only public example I could find of an application that used the OpenAPI version 3 template format successfully.
+Most of these I based off of the (Real World Serverless)[https://github.com/awslabs/realworld-serverless-application] application.
+At the time this was the only public example I could find of an application that used the OpenAPI version 3 template format successfully.

 We start with the following definitions to enable request validation and define CORS headers for error responses.
+This is a bit more difficult to configure correctly in an API Gateway REST API than is in HTTP APIs; so if you hate CORS, you'll probably love HTTP APIs.

 ```yaml
 openapi: 3.0.1